 Basement Flooding: What to Do After Calling the Professionals

-While you’re waiting for the professionals to arrive, there are steps you can take to minimize the damage within your basement.
+While you’re waiting for the professionals to arrive, there are steps you can take to minimize the water damage within your basement.
 Here’s what you can do to reduce basement flood damage.

 - Prioritize your safety.
 Always check for structural or electrical damage before entering the home, like damaged or exposed wiring, holes, warping or cracks.